gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 1) After moving track with Shift+Track buttons are not returned to inital condition.
     Also happens sometimes in other cases (like bank switching with Shift).
-   Workaround - press and release Shit again.
+   Workaround - press and release Shit again. update : seems to work fine with Nocation Firmware 695 and higher
 2) Pressin shift + (mutes/solos) flip button leds to unpredictable results.
    Workaround - do not do that, if you have done that, just press and release shift.